Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Is Employee Pricing?

-Invoice Pricing VS MSRP
+Invoice Pricing Vs MSRP

-Though it sounds complicated, the two terms are very straightforward.
-MSRP is short for the manufacturer’s suggested retail price.
+MSRP is short for the ‘Manufacturer’s Suggested Retail Price’.
 When the manufacturer supplies the vehicle to the dealership, it offers a suggested cost to charge end consumers.
 The dealership can then choose to go over or below that number in order to incline sales and maximize profits.
-MSRP prices are negotiable, though they are consistently higher than invoice pricing.

 Invoice pricing is different from many other sales incentives.
-This is when the dealership charges the end customer the price they paid for the vehicle.
+This strategy involves dealerships charging the end customer the price they paid for the vehicle.
 It includes things like shipping and handling, though it doesn’t have the extra markup of most dealership listings.
-When you hear employee pricing, think invoice pricing.
-The company isn’t taking a loss (as that would be non-sensible), rather they are using the incentive to try and move product.

 Advantages And Disadvantages Of Employee Pricing